Amicht/Amicht/README.md

 hello world,

 my name is Amit,
-I`m a junior wev developer and musician
+I`m a junior web developer and musician

 your more then welcome to follow my projects!